BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Also, Kubernetes’s **cluster-autoscaler** isn’t really compatible with many AutoScalingGroups.
 We’ll cover how it works later in this post (Scalability/ExpanderPriority), but keep in mind that each application should run on no more than a maximum of 4 ASGs.
 This is due to the failover mechanism of cluster-autoscaler that doesn’t detect ASGs errors like _InsufficientInstanceCapacity_, which considerably increases the scale-up time.
 We are particularly concerned because we need to scale quickly and intensely.

 We’ve rolled-back on the ASG number.
 We now have a maximum of 4 ASGs per application group (see next section: Resiliency/DedicatedAutoScalingGroups), with 2 being Spot and 2 on-demand fallbacks.
+For this reason, we no longer respect the recommendation to split AutoScalingGroups so that each ASG has the same amount of RAM and number of CPU cores, in order to reduce ASGs number.

+Running PHP, the CPU is our bottleneck, not RAM.
+So we made the choice to have mixed ASG with the same number of CPUs, but not the same amount of RAM.
+This means that our ASG `spot-8x` is composed of m5.8xlarge as well as r5.8xlarge

 ### Dedicated AutoScalingGroups by app